* * * The Call for Papers is also available for download in printer-friendly (PDF) format . * * *

 The 2023 International Conference on Unmanned Aircraft System (ICUAS ’23)

 The 2023 International Conference on Unmanned Aircraft Systems, ICUAS ’23, will be held on June 6-9, in Warsaw, Poland, at the Lazarski University.
 Prof. Anna Konert, Director of Lazarski Aviation Academy, and Dean of the Faculty of Law and Administration is the conference coordinator, and in charge of the regulations and legal track of the conference.
 The conference is organized for the first time in a university campus.

-ICUAS ’20 presents a unique opportunity to meet, interact and shape the future of unmanned aviation, worldwide.
-ICUAS ’20 is fully sponsored by the ICUAS Association, a non-profit organization.
+ICUAS ’23 offers unique opportunities to meet, interact and shape the future of unmanned aviation, worldwide, bringing together the technical, regulatory, and legal communities.
+ICUAS ’23 is fully sponsored by the the ICUAS Association, Inc., a non-profit organization.

-ICUAS ’20 aims to bring together different groups of qualified representatives worldwide, organization representatives, funding agencies, industry and academia, to discuss the current state of unmanned aviation advances, and the roadmap to their full utilization in civilian and public domains.
-Special emphasis will be given to research opportunities, and to ‘what comes next’ in terms of the essential technologies that need to be utilized to advance the state-of-the-art.
+ICUAS ’23 aims to bring together different groups of qualified representatives worldwide, funding agencies, industry, academia, end-users, and practitioners, to discuss the current state of unmanned aviation advances, and the roadmap to their full utilization in civilian and public domains.
+Special emphasis will be given to research opportunities, and to ‘what comes next’ in terms of the tools, essential and support technologies and standards that need to be utilized to advance the state-of-the-art.

 Conference topics of interest include: